Hoffee-Toffee/Troll-Toll-Calculator/README.md

 *Here is some starter documentation to get things going, you will update this as a team at the start of the project and as you go on Github wiki.
 You will also be required to create a database diagram:*

+## Git workflow

+Branch structure:

+Main -> Dev -> front-end or back-end branches

+Make sure that:

+- file and function naming conventions are maintained across the app
+- errors are well handled
+- no sensitive data should be exposed on the client side
+- it passes npm run lint without any code-related warnings or errors
+- no unnecessary comments or log messages are remaining
+- that Types are used where applicable, and any Type issues should be resolved
+- user-facing updates (front end/ css crew) should be checked for accessibility concerns (using the WAVE tool)

 ### Views (Client Side)

 | name | MVP | purpose |